StevenShen1999/StevenShen1999/README.md

 # Hello
-Hello there, I am Steven, a final year CS student and backend engineer.
+Hello there, I am Steven, nice to meet you :)

 I prefer not to code in:
 * C (the pointers argh)